andreasmhallberg/readingnotes/Janda, 2010. Inflectional Morphology.md

 # Janda, Laura.
 2010.
 “Inflectional Morphology.”
 In The Oxford Handbook of Cognitive Linguistics, edited by Dirk Geeraerts and Hubert Cuyckens, 632–49.

-## What is inflectional morphology
+## What is inflectional morphology?

 - "In most languages inflectional morphology marks relations such as" 632
   - person